Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 ## Payscape Gateway CakePHP Plugin v3.0
-See the readme.md file in the Payscape Plugin for examples of the methods available in the Payscape Gateway
+See the readme.md file in the Payscape Plugin for examples of the methods available in the Payscape Gateway.

 ## cURL notes
 /webroot/crt/cacert.pem is included so that you may use cURL.